בס״ד

 וְהַצְּעִירָ֤ה גַם־הִוא֙ יָ֣לְדָה בֵּ֔ן וַתִּקְרָ֥א שְׁמ֖וֹ בֶּן־עַמִּ֑י ה֛וּא אֲבִ֥י בְנֵֽי־עַמּ֖וֹן עַד־הַיּֽוֹם׃ - And the younger also bore a son, and she called him Ben-ammi; he is the father of the Ammonites of today.

-But the oldest one, asked for trouble, by naming her son this way, and she got plenty of it.
+But the oldest asked for trouble by naming her son this way, and she got plenty of it.
 But because she chose to be honest, unlike her other sister, with no made-up stories, accepted her situation, and went through that shame and suffering in life - so not to mislead anyone, she merited to have royalty come from her lineage - King David, King Solomon, all the way to the King Messiah.

 As Mordechai approached Esther, he told her that for that generation to merit the next Bet Hamikdash, just like the oldest daughter of Lot merited kings, the only way would be if Esther married Achashverosh.

-When everything was done and over, and the nation was saved, Queen Esther had a son Darius, who became King Darius II.
+When everything was done and over and the nation was saved, Queen Esther had a son Darius, who became King Darius II.
 She brought him up to be favorable to the Jews, and he eventually lifted the ban against the rebuilding of the Bet Hamikdash, freed the nation, and helped them rebuild the Second Temple in Jerusalem.

 Just like the oldest daughter of Lot went through her pain and humiliation - she merited the lineage of kings.
 Ruth The Moabite and her grandson King David went through their trials which merited the nation the First Bet Hamikdash.
 The Queen Esther went through her difficulties and merited the nation the Second Bet Hamikdash.
 So is the Righteous Messiah will go through pain and suffering just to atone for his generation, and eventually to merit the Third Bet Hamikdash in Yerushalayim.